We found 4 providers matching breast reconstruction and who accept Blue Shield PPO near Santa Cruz, CA.

 All Interests: Dermabrasion, Breast Augmentation, Endoscopic Surgery, Eyelid Problems, Injectable Fillers, ...
 (Read more)

 Dr. Marie Pletsch is a plastic surgery specialist.
-Dr. Pletsch's clinical interests include eyelid surgery, thigh lift, and general reconstruction.
-She honors several insurance carriers, including Blue Shield, Health Net, and Blue Cross/Blue Shield.
-She is a graduate of the University of Toronto Faculty of Medicine.
+Her areas of expertise include eyelid surgery, thigh lift, and general reconstruction.
+She is an in-network provider for several insurance carriers, including Blue Shield, Health Net, and Blue Cross/Blue Shield.
+Dr. Pletsch studied medicine at the University of Toronto Faculty of Medicine.

 Relevant Interests: , breast reconstruction